 2020 Notes Embedded Derivative.
-The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be \$0.1 million at March 31, 2019 and \$0.45 million at December 31, 2018 based upon Level 3 inputs.
-Changes in the fair value of the embedded derivative is recognized each reporting period as a "Change in fair value of 2020 Notes embedded derivative" in the consolidated Statements of Operations and Statements of Cash Flows.
-See Note 6, Embedded Derivatives and Derivative Warrant Liabilities, for the fair value inputs used to estimate the fair value of the embedded derivative.
+The Company had estimated the fair value of the embedded derivative on a stand-alone basis to be nil at June 30, 2019 and \$0.4 million at December 31, 2018 based upon Level 3 inputs.
+Changes in the fair value of the embedded derivative is recognized each reporting period as a "Change in fair value of 2020 Notes embedded derivative" in the consolidated statements of operations and statements of cash flows.
+See Note 7, Embedded Derivatives and Derivative Warrant Liabilities, for the fair value inputs used to estimate the fair value of the embedded derivative.

 Derivative Warrant Liability.
-Prior to 2017, the Company estimated the fair value of the Series A Warrants, Series F Warrants and Series K Warrants using a Monte- Carlo model (Level 3).
-For all other warrants the Company valued these using a standard Black-Scholes model (Level 2).
-However, beginning in the first quarter 2017, the Company valued the Series F Warrants and Series K Warrants using a Monte-Carlo model (Level 3) and other warrants using Black-Scholes models comprised of some inputs requiring the use of Monte-Carlo models (Level 3).
-The Company has estimated the fair value of the derivative warrant liability to be \$0.02 million as of March 31, 2019 and December 31, 2018.
+The Company valued the Series F Warrants and Series K Warrants using a Monte-Carlo model (Level 3) and other warrants using Black-Scholes models comprised of some inputs requiring the use of Monte-Carlo models (Level 3).
+The Company has estimated the fair value of the derivative warrant liability to be \$0.02 million as of June 30, 2019 and December 31, 2018.